MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/authentication-flow-in-universal-action-for-adaptive-cards.md

 ## Authentication flow in Action.Execute protocol

-Authentication flow for OAuth and SSO, within the `Action.Execute` protocol enables authentication within the context of the group chat or channel conversation where the Adaptive Card is shared.
+Authentication flow for OAuth, within the `Action.Execute` protocol enables authentication within the context of the group chat or channel conversation where the Adaptive Card is shared.

 Bots can respond with login request in response to `Action.Execute` for: